 Where is Gordon Strachan now?

-Within weeks Strachan had returned to management with Southampton and after turning round the team’s performances he left after three years to spend more time with his family.
+Within weeks he had returned to management with Southampton and after turning round the team’s performances and reaching the FA Cup Final in 2003 he left the club to spend more time with his family.

 In 2016 Strachan was inducted into the English Football Hall of Fame.